How Do I Establish A Consistent Daily Routine For My Puppy?

 5.2.
 Incorporating Regular Playtime into the Daily Routine

 Designate specific time slots throughout the day for dedicated playtime with your puppy.
-Engage in activities that stimulate their senses, such as playing with toys, teaching new tricks, or practicing .
+Engage in activities that stimulate their senses, such as playing with toys, teaching new tricks, or practicing obedience training.
 Not only does this provide mental stimulation, but it also strengthens the bond between you and helps redirect any potential .

 5.3.
 Balancing Mental and Physical Stimulation

 While physical exercise is important, mental stimulation is equally crucial for your puppy's overall development.
-Incorporate interactive toys, puzzle games, and training sessions into their daily routine.
+Incorporate toys, puzzle games, and training sessions into their daily routine.
 Mental stimulation helps prevent boredom and promotes problem-solving skills, which can lead to a well-rounded and mentally healthy dog.

 6. Socialization and Training